Perfect Balance

-Perfect Balance is the fourth album by British metal band Balance of Power.
+Perfect Balance is the fourth album by English heavy metal band Balance of Power.
 It was released in 2001 and is the last album to feature lead singer Lance King.

 Production and recording

 Perfect Balance was produced and engineered by Lionel Hicks.
 It was recorded at POD Studios and Summit Studios, both in London, England.
 Mixing was handled by Todd Fitzgerald, Lance King and Lionel Hicks at Oarfin Studios, in Minneapolis, US.
 The tracks "Time of Our Lives" and "The Other Side of Paradise" were the only ones mixed by Dennis Ward, with King and Hicks.

 Art design was done by Will Putnam and Lance King.

 Track listing

 All songs written by Lance King, Tony Ritchie, and Pete Southern, except where noted.